Yellowstone Wyoming

 A female spirit appears in an 1890s outfit.

-For chuckles she likes to float at the end of the bed, watching people sleep until startled guests wake up to see her.
+For chuckles, she likes to float at the end of the bed, watching people sleep until startled guests wake up to see her.

-Spirit of Lost Boy
+The Spirit of an Unhappy Boy

 He appears as a solid person, runs up to guests and staff in tears, and asks where his parents are before disappearing.

-Female Spirit of Headless Bride
+The Spirit of the Headless Bride

 This distraught spirit wears a white, frilly wedding dress.

-She has been seen coming down the widow’s walk staircase, carrying her head, looking very forlorn; still waiting and hoping that her husband would come back and be the person she thought he was.
+She has been seen coming down the widow’s walk staircase, carrying her head, looking very forlorn, still waiting and hoping that her husband would come back and be the person she thought he was.

 Perhaps she blames herself for arguing with him.
 She is probably full of regret, for not listening to her father’s advice, and very sad that her family forgot about her.